Yash12Bansa/Classification-project-on-IRIS-data-set/README.md

 # Classification-project-on-IRIS-data-set
-It consist of Logistic Regression, K-NN and
+It consist of Logistic Regression, K-NN and Decision Tree